marcopizzolato-mp/flask-coding-challenge/ReadMe.md

 The product owner has requested two explicit endpoints be developed for the customer to interact with this asset:

-1. Display an in-browser thumbnail when at the /thumbnail address
+1. Display an in-browser thumbnail of the asset at data/sample.tif when at the /thumbnail address.
 2. Retrieve relevant metadata (resolution, coordinate system, bounding box, statistics) about the asset at the /metadata address

 Our team has identified flask as a good start for this PoC, but also considered FastAPI and/or Starlette as possible frameworks to implement the functionality, should you wish to choose one of those.